 - Purchase the complete Expat Arrivals Oslo Guide (PDF)

-Oslo is a children’s paradise and, as such, also a parent’s paradise.
+Oslo is a children’s paradise and, therefore, also a parent’s paradise.
 No matter where one goes in Oslo, one is bound to see children: with their barnehage (school) class on the trikken (tram), with their parents at Frogner Park’s playground, on skis or a sled in Nordmarka in winter, or accompanying their parents in strollers, carriers or in bicycle trailers.

-With a year of maternity leave, mothers are often out walking with their children or meeting with other mothers in cafés.
+With a year of maternity leave, mothers are often out walking with their children or meeting with other mothers in cafes.
 Sidewalks can be crowded with baby carriages pushed by both men and women.
-These groups are jokingly referred to as “Mamma Mafian” (Baby Brigade) when they crowd cafés all day long.
+These groups are jokingly referred to as Mamma Mafian (Baby Brigade) when they crowd cafes all day long.

 There are always events on in the city for children, from festivals and theatre to museum exhibits.
-There is also a wide variety of offers for mothers and their children, such as “Mommy and Me” yoga, swimming and dance lessons at gyms, as well as daycare at larger gyms.
+There is also a wide variety of offers for mothers and their children, such as 'Mommy and Me' yoga, swimming and dance lessons at gyms, as well as daycare at larger gyms.
 Some workplaces offer daycare and even incorporate playrooms with adjoining offices for working parents.